the-groke/be-nc-news/db/utils/README.md

 This utility function should be able to take an array (`list`) of objects and return a new array.
 Each item in the new array must have its timestamp converted into a Javascript date object.
 Everything else in each item must be maintained.

-_hint: Think carefully about how you can test that this has worked - it's not by copying and pasting a sql timestamp from the terminal into your test_
+_hint: Think carefully about how you can test that this has worked - it's not by copying and pasting an sql timestamp from the terminal into your test_

 ---